Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: Introduction

 \begin{Theorem}[{cf. Theorem \ref{Thm: Pre-Equivariant Tangent Category}}] Let $F\colon \Cscr^{\op} \to \fCat$ be a tangent indexing functor.
 Then the category $\PC(F)$ is a tangent category. \end{Theorem} \begin{Theorem}[{cf. Theorem \ref{Thm: Tangent objects in Bicat Hom category are tangent indexing functors}}] Let $\Cscr$ be a $1$-category and consider the $2$-category $\Bicat(\Cscr^{\op},\fCat)$.
 Then a tuple $(F,T,p,\operatorname{add},0,\ell,c)$ in $\Bicat(\Cscr^{\op},\fCat)$ is a tangent object in the sense of \cite[Definition 3.2]{Marcello} if and only if $F\colon \Cscr^{\op} \to \fCat$ is a tangent indexing functor. \end{Theorem}

-Note that we give a rather detailed explicit proof of these theorems, as we want to provide the details one needs in order to be able to perform computations with equivariant categories and the descent-equivariant tangent structures (cf. Sections \ref{Section: Review of EQCats} -- \ref{Section: Descent Equivariant Manfiold stuffs}).
+Note that we give rather detailed explicit proofs of these theorems, as we want to provide the details one needs in order to be able to perform computations with equivariant categories and the descent-equivariant tangent structures (cf. Sections \ref{Section: Review of EQCats} -- \ref{Section: Descent Equivariant Manfiold stuffs}).

-In Section \ref{Section: Eq Tan Mor} we prove that the pseudolimit tangent categories are suitably functorial.
+In Section \ref{Section: Eq Tan Mor} we prove that the chosen pseudolimit tangent categories $\PC(F)$ are suitably functorial.
 In particular, after recalling what it means to have morphisms between tangent objects and transformations between tangent morphisms in a general $2$-category, we characterize the morphisms and transformations in the $2$-category $\fTan(\Bicat(\Cscr^{\op},\fCat))$.
-We then use this to prove the next main theorems of the paper which show that the category $\fTan$ has all pseudolimits indexed by $1$-categorical diagrams and that the forgetful $2$-functor $\fTan \to \fCat$ reflects and preserves these pseudolimits. \begin{Theorem}[{cf. Theorem \ref{Thm: PC of tangent objects in hom two category takes values in tangent categories}}] The strict $2$-functor $\PC(-)$ restricts to a strict $2$-functor and makes the diagram of $2$-categories
+We then use this to prove the next main theorems of the paper which show that the $2$-category $\fTan_{\operatorname{strong}}$ has all pseudolimits indexed by $1$-categorical diagrams and that the forgetful $2$-functor $\fTan_{\operatorname{strong}} \to \fCat$ reflects and preserves these pseudolimits. \begin{Theorem}[{cf. Theorem \ref{Thm: PC of tangent objects in hom two category takes values in tangent categories}}] The strict $2$-functor $\PC(-)$ restricts to a strict $2$-functor